 In the 2016 Massachusetts case of Goodell v.
 Goodell, in which a probate court awarded a wife $316,000 more in marital assets than her spouse, the husband alleged his ex-wife wasted more than a quarter-million dollars by making several unexplained bank withdrawals shortly before and immediately after filing for divorce.

 The Supreme Judicial Court found that the wife did not make any lavish purchases or use the cash withdrawals “for personal indulgence and in disregard of marital obligations.”
 The Court ruled that dissipation “is not a separate category unto itself, requiring rigid or formulaic treatment (but is) merely a subcomponent of the mandatory and discretionary…factors that, taken together, determine what division of the marital estate would be equitable.”

 Proving dissipation of assets may require a forensic accountant.
 Such a financial expert can uncover assets hidden offshore by a wasteful spouse.
 The expert may detect pseudo-gifting of valuables intended to be undone once a divorce is finalized.
 The expert may even expose inconsistencies in financial documents attempting to mask gambling losses.

 Forensic accounting involves culling through credit card receipts, tax returns and loan applications, among other documentation.
 This is to determine if a spouse in a deteriorating marriage has diverted significant assets of the couple for his or her own pleasure at the expense of the other spouse and the couple’s joint financial obligations.

 Have questions about divorce, custody, or family law issues?
+Are you looking for an experienced Newburyport or Andover divorce lawyer?
 Schedule a free consultation with our experienced attorneys.
 Call (866) 995-6663 during regular business hours and we will respond to your phone call promptly.